nelsonjchen/gargantuan-takeout-rocket/README.md

 * https://news.ycombinator.com/item?id=15989146
 * https://news.ycombinator.com/item?id=28621412

-oh there's just so many
+oh there's just so many. too many.

 ### Complaints about Takeout being hard to use

-just search twitter for "google takeout".
+just search twitter for "google takeout". you'll find users complaining about sizes and archive amounts quite a lot.

-### Other people backing up to cloud storage and their setups.
+### Other people backing up to cloud storage and their setups and possible futures.

 A future version of GTR may include S3 and S3-compatible APIs as a destination.
 There may be a possiblity to teach Cloudflare Workers to facilitate this in a highly parallel manner like was done for Azure.
 Unfortunately, S3 does not have a similar "download from a remote server" API.
 However, we might be able to teach Cloudflare Workers to use itself to transload.

 I'm also **extremely** curious about storing the "hot" data in [Cloudflare R2][r2].
-Without ingress or egress feeds, one could transload and stage Takeout archives there and download it for a local backup and have it be compatible/resumeable with their download manager of choice.
+Without ingress or egress fees, one could transload and stage Takeout archives there temporaily and download it for a local backup and have it be compatible/resumeable with their download manager of choice.

 In the meantime: